November 18, 2022

 The best way to help and engage individuals with Alzheimer’s disease is to figure out their previous interests and hobbies and create an engagement plan based on that information.
 Invite them to participate in activity programs of their choosing.
 Provide family members with education and invite them to participate with the plan of action in their loved one’s daily activities.

 Someone who is living with Alzheimer’s disease or other dementias benefit from life in our Memory Care Neighborhood through specialized programs designed to meet their individual cognitive, social, and emotional needs.
 An intimate, home-like atmosphere is provided with safe access to controlled outdoor areas.

 At The Boulevard Senior Living – Wentzville we continue to increase our knowledge of Alzheimer’s through ongoing education, so we can better empower those living with the disease and help their families to better cope.
 Our Memory Care Neighborhoods maintain awareness of this disease, while offering engagement, safety, and comfort to our residents.

-The Boulevard Senior Living of Wentzville in Wentzville, MO offers 55+ villa homes, senior apartments, assisted living, and memory care with a variety of services and a range of floor plan options.
+The Boulevard Senior Living of Wentzville in Wentzville, MO offers independent senior apartments, assisted living, and memory care with a variety of services and a range of floor plan options.
 Amenities include Livingston’s Restaurant, a 24-hour bistro, concierge service, housekeeping, events and entertainment, personal care, transportation services, and more.
 Conveniently located just south of Highway 70 at the intersection of highway Z and Perry Cate Boulevard, on a fast path to St. Charles County, Lake St. Louis, O’Fallon, St. Louis proper, and St. Charles.

 January 27, 2023